dstackai/dstack/docs/docs/configuration/server.md

-# Clouds
+# Server configuration

+The `dstack` server manages your workloads' state and orchestrates them across configured cloud providers.

-For every project, `dstack` allows you to configure and use multiple cloud accounts.
+For flexibility, the server allows you to configure multiple projects and users.
+Within each project, you can set up multiple cloud accounts.

-To configure a cloud account, provide its credentials and other settings via `~/.dstack/server/config.yml` under the `backends` property of the respective project.
+To configure a cloud account, specify its settings in `~/.dstack/server/config.yml` under the `backends` property of the respective project.

 Example: